telerik/xaml-docs/controls/radpivotgrid/radpivotfieldlist/fieldlist-started.md

 Now by using __RadPivotFieldList__ you are able to modify __RadPivotGrid__ at runtime and to generate reports with entire new structure and information.
 For example:
 ![Rad Pivot Grid Rad Field List Getting Started 02](images/RadPivotGrid_RadFieldList_GettingStarted_02.png)

->tip The OlapDataProviders (AdomdDataProvider and XmlaDataProvider) has a default distinct values limit of 1000 records.
+>tip The OlapDataProviders (AdomdDataProvider and XmlaDataProvider) have a default distinct values limit of 1000 records.
 This is why if you have more distinct values in your database you won't see them all in the pivot field list control.
-To alter this number set the [DistinctValuesLimit]({%slug radpivotgrid-features-distinct-values-limit%}) property of the provider.
+To alter this number, set the [DistinctValuesLimit]({%slug radpivotgrid-features-distinct-values-limit%}) property of the provider.

 ## See Also
  * [RadPivotFieldList]({%slug radpivotgrid-fieldlist%})